objectmikael/objectmikael/README.md

 I'm an experienced Project Manager with over 10 years of experience in various industries including manufacturing, educational technology, and online gaming.
 I have a background in Agile methodologies and have obtained certifications as a Project Management Professional (PMP), AWS Cloud Practitioner, and Scrum Product Owner/Scrum Master.

-- 🔭 I’m currently working on a CRUD application to track daily fitness routines
+- 🔭 I’m currently working on a React application to provide answers to FAQs in the payments space through dynamic search
 - 👯 I’m looking to collaborate on financial services projects
 - 📫 You can reach me on: [LinkedIn](https://www.linkedin.com/in/mborneo/)